 Our France canal cruise with European Waterways transported us into the heart of Southern Burgundy via a luxury barge.
-If you’re considering this type of travel, expect to eat great food, drink world class wines and experience the beauty of rural France.
+If you’re considering this type of travel, expect to eat great food and drink world-class wines while experiencing the beauty of rural France.

 Barging in France is not for the weak.
 This type of travel requires tenacious stamina to handle a never-ending onslaught of classically prepared French food and a constant flow of some of the world’s best wine for seven straight days.
 However, the rewards are high for those up to the challenge.

 Why We Took A Barge Cruise In France

 As avid food travelers, we were game to give barge cruising in France a try.
 We previously dipped our toes into the cruise world during a river cruise up the romantic Rhine and then dove deeper with a two-week ocean cruise in Asia.
 But barge cruising, with jaunts through picturesque villages, immersive locks and century-old stone bridges, was a mystery to us.

 Although we had heard good things about France canal cruising from friends and colleagues, we were skeptical.
 The idea of floating along French canals on a small boat seemed like it might become boring after a day or two.

 And, to be honest, we wondered if the food and wine would really be that good.
 We’ve eaten in some of the best restaurants in the world, tasted amazing wines in destinations as far away as South Africa and California and stayed in the finest hotels in cities like Shanghai and Hanoi.